TomPace101/nanopore_diffusion/new_notes.md

   - all but template construction (.geo.jinja2 + .yaml -> .hdf5)
   - all steps (.yaml -> .hdf5)
 - Simulation:
-  - Basic simulation as subclass of customizable request, with the key methods.
+  - DONE Basic simulation as subclass of customizable request, with the key methods.
-  - MeshInfo (similar to what's in simulator_general now, but not taking modelparams)
+  - DONE MeshInfo (similar to what's in simulator_general now, but not taking modelparams)
   - General input tables? (see `p20180819_InputTable`, or should use pandas?)
   - Specific input tables for species, domains, and species-in-domain
-  - Weak Form support as exists in simulator_general now
+  - DONE Weak Form support as exists in simulator_general now
   - Library of common weak forms
-  - MORE
 - Post-processing:
   - Collection request to generate table, with customization to control how simulation output maps to columns, and maybe specific data for select fields as well
   - Plot request similar to what's already there, but with customization as well